zhengshuai1/rotools/README.md

 ## RoPort

 RoPort is a ROS package that bridge the RoTools interface with ROS.
-This package should be placed in the catkin_ws/src during usage.
+This package should be placed in the catkin_ws/src during usage, or better, you could create a symlink to it like this:

+`ln -s /home/dzp/rotools/roport/ /home/dzp/catkin_ws/src/`

 ## Coding Guide